syncip/htzbench/README.md

 # About htzbench
 We try to perform a [yabs benchmark](https://github.com/masonr/yet-another-bench-script) on all hetzner servers and to collect and update the results.
-To get a certain statistical relevance, we try to make several benchmarks of each server (if possible on different days and times).
+To get a certain statistical relevance, we try to make several benchmarks of each server (if possible there are 3 bechmarks on different days and times).
 Since this is very time-consuming and costly due to the number of servers that Hetzner offers, we are dependent on the help of the community.
 If you can support us with a benchmark result, please send it to us as a pull request.

 # Result Overview
 Date|Status|Type|Architecture|Size|Location|OS Image|yabs Version|Geekbench Link|Result Link